China vs India vs Pakistan: Best Sourcing Country (2026)

 The Hidden Cost Multiplier (Real Landed Cost)

-Pakistan delivers the lowest landed cost on US-bound cotton basics by 19% versus China and 7% versus India.
-China's pre-tariff FOB advantage of roughly 13% versus Pakistan flips to a 24% landed-cost penalty once Section 301 duties hit.
-For EU-bound shipments, Pakistan adds GSP+ duty-free access (European Commission, 2024), while China and India pay the 12% Common External Tariff.
+On these pre-2026 rates, Pakistan delivered the lowest landed cost on US-bound cotton basics, well below China and modestly below India.
+China's pre-tariff FOB advantage over Pakistan flipped to a landed-cost penalty once Section 301 duties were added.
+That gap now narrows once the roughly 10% reciprocal tariff is applied to all three origins, since Pakistan and India carry it too; recompute current landed cost against the USITC HTS before deciding.
+For EU-bound shipments, Pakistan still adds GSP+ duty-free access (European Commission, 2024), while China and India pay the 12% Common External Tariff.

 Labor Cost Context